Skip to main content

 Casino Gamblers

 Slot players, table game players, and anyone receiving W-2G forms from Atlantic City or online casinos.
-We reconcile your win/loss statements with W-2G reporting and optimize your federal and NJ filings.
+Win/loss statement reconciliation with W-2G reporting is essential for optimizing federal and NJ filings.

 Poker Players

 Tournament and cash game players face unique reporting requirements.
 Tournament winnings over the W-2G threshold generate forms, but cash game sessions require self-reporting.
-We help document both correctly.
+Proper documentation of both is critical for compliance.

 Lottery Winners

 NJ Lottery and multi-state lottery winners face immediate withholding and complex tax obligations.
-We handle the federal and NJ filing, estimated payments on installment prizes, and lump-sum vs. annuity tax analysis.
+Key considerations include federal and NJ filing coordination, estimated payments on installment prizes, and lump-sum vs. annuity tax analysis.

 Professional Gamblers

 If gambling is your full-time trade or business, you may qualify for Schedule C reporting under Commissioner v.
 Groetzinger.
 Professional status allows business expense deductions but triggers self-employment tax.
-We evaluate your situation and file accordingly.
+Proper evaluation of professional vs. recreational status determines the correct filing approach.

 Federal vs. New Jersey: Gambling Tax Rules